learner-one/hello-world/README.md

 # hello-world
-First Github experience done by following a guide found online.
+First GitHub experience done by following a guide found online.
+The guide is found at <https://guides.github.com/activities/hello-world/>.
+It is suitable even for those who are experiencing Git or GitHub for the first-time.